noteflakes-music/lyp/README.md

 - Test & debug your code (see below).
 - Publish your package (see below).

-To test your package code, you can install it from a local path.
+To test your package with an actual input file, you can install it from a local path (for more on testing [see below](#testing)).
 Suppose your package is at ~/repo/mypack:

 ```bash
 lyp install mypack@dev:~/repo/mypack